rallepalaveev/A2DVI/README.md

 The card can run one mode or the other, but not both simultaneously.
 To switch between modes, a firmware update is required and opening/closing connections.

+For the DVI output to be active, the new firmware developped by (c) 2024 Thorsten Brehm should be used.

 For the VGA output to be active, the standard firmware developped by (c) 2024 Mark Aikens should be used.

-For the DVI output to be active, the new firmware developped by (c) 2024 Thorsten Brehm should be used.
+Procedure to activate DVI mode:
+* v1.5
+  program A2DVI firmware to RPI Pico open all 9 DIP switches
+* v1.6
+  program A2DVI firmware to RPI Pico desloder the 8 soldering pads at GPIOs 14-21

 Board design by (c) 2024 Ralle Palaveev.